Smallpox Q & A

 The incubation period is about 12 days (range: 7 to 17 days) following exposure.
 Initial symptoms include high fever, fatigue, and head and back aches.
 A characteristic rash, most prominent on the face, arms, and legs, follows in 2-3 days.
 The rash starts with flat red lesions that evolve at the same rate.
 Lesions become pus-filled after a few days and then begin to crust early in the second week.
 Scabs develop and then separate and fall off after about 3-4 weeks.

 Is smallpox fatal?

-The majority of patients with smallpox recover, but death may occur in up to
+The majority of patients with smallpox recover, but death may occur in up to 30% of cases.

 How is smallpox spread?